 “Ho ho ho!” is immediately replaced by “hot! hot! hot!” when you spend Christmas on the Caribbean island of Curaçao.
 Oh yes, the most wonderful season of the year also takes place on our tropical island.
 We love Christmas trees and decorating our homes with multiple strings of colorful lights.
 There are, however, some differences to the usual Christmas sphere that you’re probably used to … instead of winter snow and hot chocolate, Curaçao offers an endless summer sphere with beautiful white sands, crystal-clear waters, and refreshing cocktails!
 If you’re planning to visit Curaçao during Christmas time and you’re not convinced yet… then take a look at some of the best Christmas activities on Curaçao.

 You could say that people on Curaçao are the world’s biggest fans of fireworks.
 Already since a young age, children go outside with their parents and friends to experience the many firework shows around the island.
 Perhaps the reason why people look so much forward to Christmas has to do precisely with the strict legislation around fireworks.
-According to law, all businesses that want to sell fireworks need a special permit (not so easy to get) and they are only allowed to sell them from the 27thtill the 31stof December.
+According to law, all businesses that want to sell fireworks need a special permit (not so easy to get) and they're only allowed to sell them from the 27th till the 31st of December.
 That means that in all transparency with the law, locals are only allowed to buy and throw fireworks 5 days a year.
-Many establishments do follow the process to obtain this permit and there is a special Firework show schedule published each year which people follow religiously as each establishment competes to be the best show of the year.
+Many establishments do follow the process to obtain this permit and there is a special Firework Show Schedule published each year which people follow religiously as each establishment competes to be the best show of the year.

-One of the biggest fireworks shows takes place on the 31stof December at the Pietermaai District, where the streets are covered for hundreds of meters by a seemingly red carpet full of fireworks.
+One of the biggest fireworks shows takes place at the end of December at the Pietermaai District, where the streets are covered for hundreds of meters by a seemingly red carpet full of fireworks.
 These are known as “Pagara”.
 Besides the tremendous sound that wakes up even the heaviest of sleepers and the astonishing view of hundreds of fireworks exploiting simultaneously, “Pagara” is especially important on Curaçao as it believed to send away bad spirits.
-If you’re on Curaçao on the 31st, we recommend paying a visit to the Pietermaai District.
+If you’re on Curaçao at the end of December, we recommend paying a visit to the Pietermaai District.
 The show always starts around noon.

 Christmas Fair Pietermaai

 Pietermaai is one of the 4 districts of Curaçao’s capital, Willemstad, and it is perhaps the most colorful and festive area of the island.
-On Saturday the 8thof December, the whole district will become one big Christmas street party with live music, drinks, treats and handmade items from local vendors.
+In the 2nd week of December, the whole district will become one big Christmas street party with live music, drinks, treats, and handmade items from local vendors.

-The party starts at 4:00 pm and ends late at night.
-If you’re here, make sure that you have enough energy and are comfortably dressed to show the locals your best Christmas moves as the sun sets next to the beautiful Caribbean Sea.
+The party usually starts in the afternoon and ends late at night.
+If you manage to go, make sure that you have enough energy and are comfortably dressed to show the locals your best Christmas moves as the sun sets next to the beautiful Caribbean Sea.

 Chobolobo’s Winter Village

-On the 9th of December, the Chobolobo Mansion promises a Christmas Fair for the whole family where over 30 local vendors will present their best Christmas decorations, gifts, jewelry, apparel, and much more.
-The fair starts at 4:00 pm and there will also be live music and delicious bites and cocktails.
-If you’re on Curaçao on Sunday the 9th of December, Chobolobo’s Winter Village is the place to be.
+The Chobolobo Mansion promises a Christmas Fair for the whole family where over 30 local vendors will present their best Christmas decorations, gifts, jewelry, apparel, and much more.
+The fair starts in the afternoon and there will also be live music and delicious bites and cocktails.
+If you’re on Curaçao in the 2nd week of December, Chobolobo’s Winter Village is the place to be.
 The best part is that the entrance is completely free.

 Christmas Fair at Jan Thiel Beach

-If you came to Curaçao just to enjoy the sun and beautiful beaches but you still don’t want to miss out the opportunity to experience a local Christmas Fair, then the Christmas Fair at Jan Thiel Beach is the place for you.
+If you want to come to Curaçao just to enjoy the sun and beautiful beaches but you still don’t want to miss out the opportunity to experience a local Christmas Fair, then the Christmas Fair at Jan Thiel Beach is the place for you.

-On the 21stof December, this famous beach will welcome lots of Christmas stands that - combined with live music, and typical drinks and bites - will ensure the perfect evening by the sea.
-Jan Thiel’s Beach Christmas Fair starts at 6:00 pm, so make sure you’re on time to see the sunset!
+In the 3rd week of December, this famous beach will welcome lots of Christmas stands that - combined with live music, and typical drinks and bites - will ensure the perfect evening by the sea.
+Jan Thiel’s Beach Christmas Fair starts in the afternoon, so make sure you’re on time to see the sunset!